leeroyhannover/DeBCR/README.md

 Due to the absence of ground-truth data in cryoET, the **DeBCR** was model introduced into the Noise2Noise framework.
 The example of the **DeBCR** performance on the cryo-electron microscopy data (*Chlamydomonas reinhardtii* cilia dataset from [Cryo-CARE](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8759519&tag=1)) is provided below:
 ![DeBCR EM](images/DeBCR_EM.svg)

+For more details on implementaion and benchmarks please see our preprint (***to be released soon***):
+ Li R., Yushkevich A., Chu X., Kudryashev M., Yakimovich A. Denoising, Deblurring, and optical Deconvolution for cryo-ET and light microscopy with a physics-informed deep neural network DeBCR. *in submission*, 2024.

 ## Quick start